THE VILLAGE CLERK’S OFFICE SUMMER HOURS

 The 10 Lowville DRI projects, totaling $9.7 million, include:

-On October 6th & 7th, weather permitting, the DPW will ONLY be picking up brush & branches no longer than 4ft. lengths NO LAWN CLIPPINGS.
+The Village of Lowville will begin spring cleanup on April 20th through May 18th.
+The DPW will ONLY be picking up brush & branches no longer than 5ft. lengths.
+NO LAWN CLIPPINGS.
 Residents that have limbs, leaves or lawn trimmings can transport them by private vehicle to the Village’s Wastewater Treatment plant on E. State St. A reminder that the bunks at the sewer plant are ONLY available to VILLAGE residents.
 The bunks are monitored by security camera.

 This site is designed, secured, managed, & monitored by civally.com.